Madoshakalaka/icon-generator/README.md

 It should have command line executable entry point by default

-- `iconGen thonk.png` for an interactive session with GUI
+- `$ iconGen thonk.png` for an interactive session with GUI

-- `iconGen --full square.png` for icon generation without GUI
+- `$ iconGen --full square.png` for icon generation without GUI

-- `iconGen -h` for more help such as customizable output directory
+- `$ iconGen -h` for more help such as customizable output directory